guardianproject/gnupg-for-android/README.md

 **A port of the whole gnupg 2.1 suite to Android.**

+If you are using these tools in your own apps, we'd love to hear about it.
+Email us at root@guardianproject.info.

 ## Using GnuPG from the Terminal

 Currently, this app offers the full gnupg suite of commands in the terminal.